t-aggelos/tokiponedo/README.md

 -  mi wi ru **na**  o ni.
 (I am **not** doing that)
 #### The particles `ne` and `nu`
 It links subjects and/or objects, **but not verbs**.
 Functioning like the english `and`.
 For example,
-- `mi ne sini wa ruka taweru o tomo` = "me and you are going to the house" Meanwhile, `nu` functions like `or`, seperating the multiple possibilities.
+- `mi ne si wa ruka taweru o tomo` = "me and you are going to the house" Meanwhile, `nu` functions like `or`, seperating the multiple possibilities.
 #### The particle `jo`
 `jo` roughly translates to "own, possess, have"; As the *posessive* particle, it means "owned" or "possessed (by)", indicating ownership of what comes before it by what comes after it.
 Since this tokiponedo is using a head-initial order, `jo` modifies a verb to clarify posession, and then any further modification becomes the *recipient* of the posession.
 Aka, the "owner".
 For example,